 Nadine, the founder of Plus Maternity Australia, shares her four years of trying to conceive with PCOS (Polycystic Ovarian Syndrome) Story.

-December 17, 2003 – The appointment with the doctor finally rolled around.
+The appointment with the doctor finally rolled around.
 The appointment went well.
 The big question – were my cycles regular?
 Yes, I’d been on the pill for years, they were perfect – famous last words as it turned out.
 Christmas came and went.
-It was my closest girlfriend’s 30th birthday in January 2004.
-I remember thinking, I shouldn’t have a drink to celebrate because my period is late.
-Oh, I might be pregnant, how exciting!
+It was my closest girlfriend’s 30th birthday in January 2004, a big affair at a restaurant.
+I remember thinking, I shouldn’t have a drink to celebrate, my period is late – oh, I might be pregnant, how exciting!
 This was the start of the ‘something’s not right’, but I didn’t know it at the time.

 Mid-year was fast approaching.
 We were having lots of sex but I still wasn’t pregnant.
 My job was stressful and I wasn’t enjoying it anymore.

-May 2005 – I start the first of many tests, including blood tests galore.
-I think I’m donating to the blood bank via the pathology lab.
+I start the first of many tests, including blood tests galore; I think I’m donating to the blood bank via the pathology lab.
 My husband also has blood tests and gets a sperm analysis done, just in case.
 I also had my first ultrasound – a trans virginal ultrasound.

 Being plus-size made the scan more difficult.
 Having a full bladder and waiting for the appointment was only the start.
 The doctor was lovely – she was patient and calm and never made a big deal about my shape or the difficulty we had in getting the scan done.

-June 2005 – Back to the OB/GYN and he tells me I have Polycystic Ovarian Syndrome (PCOS).
-Looking back I should have seen the signs.
-Yet there wasn’t as much information out there about PCOS as there is today.
-PCOS isn’t his specialty – but he is referring me to the best person he knows.
-An associate professor at the Royal Women’s Hospital who is a Reproductive Endocrinologist (RE) and the man who wrote the bible on PCOS in Australia!
+Back to the OB/GYN and he tells me I have Polycystic Ovarian Syndrome (PCOS).
+Looking back I should have seen the signs, but there wasn’t as much information out there about PCOS as there is today.
+PCOS isn’t his specialty – but he is referring me to the best person he knows, an associate professor at the Royal Women’s Hospital who is a reproductive endocrinologist and the man who wrote the bible on PCOS in Australia!

 The night before we leave I wake up about at 2:00 am feeling terrible: sick, vomiting constantly type sick.
 The pain passes eventually.
 We fly home that afternoon.
 I let mum know I wasn’t well, she thinks it sounds like heartburn and gives me some tablets that might help – I pop them into my bag and keep going.